What is the drug thought to do in the body?

 Phase 2/3

-The Phase 2/3 has begun recruiting participants in September 2019 to explore whether the drug is beneficial to people with MND, in a larger cohort of people.
-The trial is aimed at evaluating the efficacy and safety of CuATSM.
-The multicenter, randomized, double-blinded, placebo-controlled study is planning to recruit up to 80 ALS patients at four clinical sites in Australia.
+The Phase 2/3 began recruiting participants in September 2019 to explore whether the drug is beneficial to people with MND.
+The trial is investigating the efficacy and safety of CuATSM.
+The multicenter, randomized, double-blinded, placebo-controlled study planned to recruit up to 80 people with MND.
 You can find out more about the trial here.

 The trial recruited in Australia only.